open-mc/server/docs/index.md

 # index.js

 ## Overview
-This documentation provides an explanation of the code snippet provided.
+This documentation provides an explanation of index.js.

 ## Import Statements
 - `Dimensions` and `players` are imported from the `./world/index.js` module.